jzohrab/practicing-guitar/docs/about/_index.rst

 This book is for guitarists.
 It offers practical information that you can apply to make your practice sessions more productive, so that you can make better progress in less time than you would if you followed a more "natural, intuitive" method.

-By "natural and intuitive," I mean the common advice that the best way to practice is to start slow, and gradually speed up.
+By "natural and intuitive," I mean the common advice that the best way to practice -- either technique or repertoire -- is to start slow, and gradually speed up.
 Or that the best way to work on something is to repeat it over and over again until you get it under your fingers.
 These have their place, but for most people they're not effective.
 If they were, we'd see many more proficient guitarists!

 Much of the information here comes from literature for other instruments.
 For guitar, and rock guitar in particular, there is a ton of information available -- YouTube, websites, guitar forums, magazines -- but for the most part, I haven't found many offering the same practice tips and techniques as do, say, piano teachers.
 This book is a collection of what I consider to be the best from these sources, in some cases presented with no modification, and in others presented with specific adjustments for guitar.